 select(SEQN, LBXTR, LBDLDL)

-Get some information on the data1
+Get some information on the data1 and data2

 dim(data1)